Cloud-based translation tools offer a level of security that until recently was unprecedented in the industry.

 3. Client Server Technology

 Client-server translation technology is a big step in the right direction.
 If a client owns a server-based translation product, the level of control dramatically increases compared with the previous two scenarios, as everything is edited and stored locally on a siloed system.
-Unfortunately, the number of clients who own and maintain a translation server product is very small, as significant financial resources are required to buy the server, in addition to well-trained staff to operate and maintain the technology.
+Unfortunately, the number of clients who own and maintain a translation server product is very small, since significant financial resources are required to buy the server and to hire well-trained staff to operate and maintain the technology.
 Furthermore, most client-server products do not make it possible or easy to keep the same level of security throughout the entire translation workflow.
-Very often, a bilingual file will need to be exported for translation at some point, for example when a translation agency hands over a task to its freelancer.
-At this point, the level of security decreases dramatically and is comparable to that of the second scenario.
-The freelance translator will be required to processes the file on their PC locally, including the storing of all data into their translation memory.
+Very often, a bilingual file will need to be exported for translation at some point, such as when a translation agency hands over a task to its freelancer.
+At this point, the level of security decreases dramatically and is similar to the second scenario.
+The freelance translator will be required to processes the file on their PC locally, including storing all the data into their translation memory.

 4. Cloud Technology